 As time passes and your business advances, you may feel the need to migrate Magento store to a new server that is more effective, fast, and reliable.
 For instance, you require an upgraded web server, are unsatisfied with your hosting company's service quality, or wish to expand your platform performance with different add-ons and believe it will function steadily.
 Regardless of the reasons that you have for migrating the Magento store,moving a working store is not a simple task, and you may encounter different hurdles while executing it.
-Here, we'll explain the best Magento 1 to Magento 2 data migration steps to move your Magento store to a new server smoothly.
+Here, we'll explain the best Magento 1 to Magento 2 data migration steps to move your Magento 1 to Magento 2 data migration to a new server smoothly.
 What Is Magento?
 Magento is an open-source and one of the finest e-commerce platforms written in PHP.
 It employs various PHP extensions & frameworks, namely Symfony and Laminas.
 Magento's website allows its users to manage their online store's appearance, content, and functionality without undermining the user's shopping experience.
 Moreover, Magento website offers its users a combination of helpful features and tools, including marketing, catalog management, and search engine optimization tools.
 In general, a new Magento store can accommodate any store, regardless of its size.
-Whether you're serving a few customers or the numbers are huge, Magento delivers a free Magento Open Source and a full of feature Magento Commerce, implying the platform can develop and grow with your business.
+Whether you're serving a few customers or the numbers are huge, Magento delivers a free Magento Open Source and a full of feature Headless Magento Commerce Store, implying the platform can develop and grow with your business.
 Often, companies have to switch platforms as they advance and develop.
 However, Magento setups make it simple to remain in one spot and keep advancing.
 The platform likewise presents its customers with various plug-ins and themes to do whatever they wish and however they like their website to appear.
 It can even improve customer experience and strengthen customer relationships.
 Read more: Hire Magento Developers: Everything You Need to Know!

 Steps To Be Followed To Magento 2 Migration To Another Server